FakeBuild/Xake/implnotes.md

 GetFiles will be new monadic function.
 Record the call in dependencies as GetFileList(), both rules and results.
 Track only different results.
 Need is traced as before i.e. for every "need" we record the exec time and target name.

+## Variables

+ * NETFX - framework version to use for compilation, resources.
+E.g. "2.0", "3.5", "4.0".
+Default: highest installed

 ## Other